askawu/gerrit-bot/README.md

-hipchat-git-bot
+gerritt-bot
 ===============

-You can add a git bot for you hipchat room based on gerrit stream events.
+You can add a gerrit bot to do following things
+1. Send a message to hipchat once a patch is merged
+2. Update the redmine ticket once a patch is created and its subject has following format [t${issue-number}], for example, [t1234]

 ## Installation